CCBDA-UPC/Assignments-2025/Lab03.md

 **Q352 Explain the differences that you have found using the NTLK and the AWS Comprehend service while analyzing the book.**

-**Q353 Think of how can you take advantage on AWS Comprehend to analyze the book.
-Add a file named ``Comprehend_2.py`` to implement that idea.**
+**Q353 Think of how can you take advantage on AWS Comprehend to analyze the book.** Add a file named ``Comprehend_2.py`` to implement that idea.

 # How to submit this assignment:

-**Q36 How long have you been working on this session?
-What have been the main difficulties you have faced and how have you solved them?** Add your answers to README.md.
+**Q361 How long have you been working on this session?**

+**Q362 What have been the main difficulties you have faced and how have you solved them?**

+Add your answers to README.md.

 Use the **private** repo named *https://github.com/CCBDA-UPC/2025-3-xx*.
 It needs to have the `README.md` file with your responses to the above questions.